-- 1. At each post office wherein craft or occupational group employees are in a unit represented by an employee organization on an exclusive basis, the installation head shall meet, except as noted below, with the appropriate representatives of each employee organization so recognized at least once each quarter. - 2.
-Such regular meetings shall be called by the installation head and employee representatives in accordance with the following:
+1. At each installation wherein craft or occupational group employees are in a unit represented by an employee organization on an exclusive basis, the installation head shall meet, except as noted below, with the appropriate representatives of each employee organization so recognized at least once each quarter.

+2. Such regular meetings shall be called by the installation head and employee representatives in accordance with the following:

 The total number of representatives, from each craft or occupational group represented by an Employee Organization having exclusive recognition, who may attend these meetings is negotiable.
-However, the number of representatives who will be entitled to official time benefits of this Article will be based on the following: One (1) representative from each craft or occupational group having exclusive recognition with twenty-five (25) or less regular employees; two (2) representatives from each craft or occupational group having exclusive recognition with twentysix (26) or more regular employees.
-Craft or occupational groups represented by an employee organization not having exclusive recognition shall not be invited or attend these meetings.
+However, the number of representatives who will be entitled to official time benefits of this Article will be based on the following: One (1) representative from each craft or occupational group having exclusive recognition with twenty-five (25) or less career employees; two (2) representatives from each craft or occupational group having exclusive recognition with twenty-six (26) or more career employees.
+Craft or occupational groups represented by an employee organization not having exclusive recognition shall not be invited to or attend these meetings.

-- 3. Those called to attend such meetings, who are employees of that post office, shall be granted official time to the extent necessary to compensate them for time absent from their regular assigned duties in the post office on that day.
+- 3. Those called to attend such meetings, who are employees of that installation, shall be granted official time to the extent necessary to compensate them for time absent from their regular assigned duties in the installation on that day.
 It is intended that organization representatives shall not gain or lose compensation because of attendance at such meetings. - 4.
 The parties to the Agreement recognize the necessity for installation heads and representatives of employee organizations accorded exclusive recognition at the largest installations to meet more often than once a quarter.
-The parties also recognize that at the very smallest installations where there exists daily contact between the installation head and all or the majority of the employees that regular meetings once each quarter need not be held.
+The parties also recognize that at the very smallest installations where there exists daily contact between the installation head and all or the majority of the employees that regular meetings once each quarter need not be held. - 5.
+Those local installations required to meet more often than once a quarter will be required to provide in their local supplemental agreements with their organizations with exclusive recognition at the installation the number of meetings required in excess of one each quarter.
+In no event is there to be more than one such meeting each month.